St Leonard's College, St Andrews: Buildings

-The old college site was visited by Samuel Johnston and James Boswell in August 1773.
+The old college site was visited by Samuel Johnson and James Boswell in August 1773.
 The old college site has, since the late 19th century, been occupied by St Leonards School.
 The college chapel remains the property of the university.
-When it was re-established in 1972 it did not own any property, but since then it has accumulated several buildings including Deans Court and the Martyrs Kirk postgraduate library.
+When it was re-established in 1974 it did not own any property, but since then it has accumulated several buildings including Deans Court and the Martyrs Kirk postgraduate library.
+St Leonard's College has been based in the Old Burgh School since 2020.